Datavault-UK/automate-dv-docs/docs/best_practices.md

 staging layer for the raw vault, we cannot have multiple columns sharing the same name.
 This means we have to name each of our `HASHDIFF` columns differently.

-Below is an example satellite YAML config from a satellite model:
+Below is an example satellite YAML config from a Satellite model:

 === "sat_customer_details"